lboshuizen/dutch-style-guide/README.md

 **How does this differ from other Dutch grammar guides?**

 This guide focuses on violations, not theory.
-It targets developers and technical writers with examples from software documentation and commit messages.
+It provides practical examples from software development, business communication, and customer service.

 **Do I need to know Dutch grammar?**